 James Webb Space Telescope

-The James Webb Space Telescope (JWST) will have an 18-segment primary mirror 6.6 meters (22 feet) in diameter – over 2.5 times as large as the 2.4-m mirror of the Hubble Space Telescope.
-Each of the hexagonal mirror segments measures 1.3 m (4.3 ft) in diameter and weighs just 20 kg (46 lbs).
+The James Webb Space Telescope (JWST) has an 18-segment primary mirror 6.6 m (22 ft) in diameter – over 2.5 times as large as the 2.4-m mirror of the Hubble Space Telescope.
+Each of the hexagonal mirror segments measures 1.3 m (4.3 ft) in diameter and weighs just 20 kg (46 lb).
 They are made of the lightweight metal beryllium.
-Although the completed primary mirror will be much larger than that of Hubble, it will weigh roughly half as much.
-JWST will be stationed much further from the Earth so that its equipment can remain cold and free from terrestrial infrared 'noise'.
-Three principal instruments will gather images of the Universe in the infrared region of the spectrum.
+Although the completed primary mirror is much larger than that of Hubble, it weighs roughly half as much.
+JWST is stationed much further from Earth so that its equipment can remain cold and free from terrestrial infrared "noise".
+Three principal instruments gather images of the Universe in the infrared region of the spectrum.

-JWST is scheduled for launch by an Ariane V rocket in 2014.
-It will operate from a Lissajous orbit about the L2 Earth-Sun Lagrangian point, some 1.5 million km from Earth.
+JWST was launched by an Ariane V rocket on 25 December 2021.
+It operates from a Lissajous orbit about the L2 Earth-Sun Lagrangian point, some 1.5 million km from Earth.